 £3.5 million investment in clean energy

-An ambitious plan to provide clean energy to 43 of our historic properties was launched today, in conjunction with green electricity supplier Good Energy.
+Last year we launched our Renewable Energy Investment Programme; an ambitious plan to provide clean energy to 43 of our historic properties in conjunction with green power supplier Good Energy.

 This will enable us to reduce our energy costs by more than £4 million per annum, releasing more money for our conservation work.

 Going green and cutting costs

 Our rural enterprises director, Patrick Begg, said: 'Like householders everywhere we are facing rising energy bills.
 We spend more than £6 million each year heating and powering the places in our care.'

 'By investing in renewable energy production we can reduce our energy bills and invest more in vital conservation work around the country.
 It will put renewable energy at the heart of conservation.'

 'Through our work we can also show that renewable technologies can be made to work in some of the country’s most sensitive landscapes and historic environments.'

 Our 4 million members will also be able to support the programme by signing up for renewable power with energy partner, Good Energy.
 The company will pay us £40 per year for each new customer signing up to its dual fuel tariff via the National Trust.